Bicycle Touring FAQ

 How do I handle food and water on a bicycle tour?

-Plan your route with access to grocery stores and water sources in mind.
-Carry lightweight, high-energy snacks and a water filter or purification method for emergencies.
+Plan your route to access grocery stores and water sources.
+Carry lightweight snacks and, for bikepacking, consider water purification methods for remote areas.

 What are some benefits of bicycle touring?